 We place the clean record in a brand new, anti-

 Next, we take pictures of all aspects of the record including:

 Pictures of all record sides under intense light

 Now personally, most pictures on Ebay leave a lot to be desired.
 We try to take pictures that will help you decide the visual quality of the cover and vinyl.
 Most sellers on Ebay basically say "trust us."
 That is fine and we may look at that once we are a more established seller.

 The next step is to play or more exactly listen grade the vinyl.
 We have two stations to do this.
-For a limited time we digitize the vinyl while listening to it play (ask us why) and moderate to high audio volumes to do this step.
+We listen at moderate to high audio volumes to do this step.
 We listen for surface noise, pops, skips, the highs and lows of the music in order to know how it sounds.
 Based on what we hear, we create a record grade from "P"=poor to "NM" near mint.
 We also visually grade the cover under bright light.
 We record our comments for putting as a description for eBay.
 Remember, in our system we don't account for time.
 If we declare an album from 1970 as NM we mean it will sound and play just like a record you bought brand new, opened, and started playing.
 The idea that Mint records exist out there is a farce.
 Even if I buy a sealed copy of an album I do not know if it is mint.
 I recently bought a 180 gram vinyl record that when I opened it had all kinds of vinyl and paper detritus already on the vinyl.

 Next we build the listing and list it on eBay.